speedy-net/speedy-net/README.md

     ./run_all_tests.sh

-To run all tests locally with deprecation warnings, run:
+To run all tests locally with all warnings, run:

-    ./run_all_tests_with_deprecation_warnings.sh
+    ./run_all_tests_with_all_warnings.sh

 ## How to make and compile all messages for translation (To Hebrew):